Regular detergents clean the easy stuff. Oil, dirt, soap scum, everyday grime.

 How to Use Enzymatic Detergents

-Enzymatic detergents work best when used as a pretreatment on stains and soil before running the normal laundry cycles.
+Enzyme detergents work best as a pretreatment on set-in stains.
+Here’s the routine:

 Frequently Asked Questions